Loading...

 Should I negotiate settlement directly or through an agency?

 Through an agency.
 Direct settlement negotiations signal to the debtor that you want this resolved quickly — which reduces your leverage.
-A third-party agency negotiates from a position of professional detachment and with the implicit authority to escalate.
-The debtor takes the negotiation more seriously because the consequences of failure are more credible.

 Can I settle a debt and still preserve the business relationship?